jjjorsmith/C_RecursiveDescentParser/README.md

 <variable> :: = 	a | b | c
 <digit> :: = 	0 | 1 | 2

+Implmentation specific for the language grammar:
+1. Spacing is important between keywords, digits, and variables.
+However, it is not required before the use of a semi-colon or period.  ( a = b; is valid, but a=b; is not valid).
+2. The language is implemented case specific.
+Keywords and variables must be lower case.

 Sample Program:
 program
 begin